cleon237/javascript/1.1.3/README.md

 ### Part 2

 1. Open a repl.it Javascript page and call it Algorithms Introduction Exercise 2.
-2. Write an algorithm to find the largest among three different numbers entered by the user.
+2. Write an algorithm to find the largest among 5 different numbers entered by the user.
 3. Print out the largest number to the console.

 ### Part 3